 A study done by ETS revealed that most test-takers improved in all three sections when they retook the test.

 So what does a percentile mean?

 Your GRE score percentile tells you how your score compares to all the other GRE test-takers.
 The higher the GRE percentile, the better your score is compared to other test-takers.
 For example, a 99th GRE percentile score means you scored better than 99% of test-takers, and you’re in the top 1%.
 A 170 on Quants corresponds to 97th percentile while the same score on verbal would mean 99th percentile.
 A 165 would mean 89th percentile on Quants and 96th on Verbal.
 You can see how the percentiles on the Quants drop steeper than in Verbal.

 Average (Mean) GRE score for Verbal reasoning is 150.0(rounded to 1 decimal place), average GRE Score for Quant reasoning is 152.6 and that of Analytical writing skills is 3.5.
 Most of the scores lie in this region and even an increment of 3 or 4 points would increase the percentile value by a huge number giving a better chance for admissions to top Universities/Colleges for the test taker.

 The takeaway from the above information; before taking the test, set goals.

 Do research to identify what should you score to get into your desired program in the dream University.
 Fix your target.
 Take a mock test to know where you stand, and formulate a study plan that will help you to achieve your score in the real test.

 Ideally, to reach a top score the student should look into the following;

-- Identify weaknesses and practice on those areas to overcome them
+- Identify weaknesses and practice in those areas to overcome them.

 - Practice and review mock tests and drills.